-Full length version of an article to be published in the May-June 2017 Blazing Star Newsletter
+Full length version of an article published in the May-June 2017 Blazing Star Newsletter

 By Elan Alford, Rare Plants Chair, San Mateo County - April 12, 2017